archwisp/StringEncoders/README.md

 # StringEncoders
-This library provides binary and hex string encoding function.
+This C++ library provides binary and hex string encoding function.

 The test functions are included in the library itself so they can eaily be called during device self-tests.